Kamalbura/PQC/docs/Research_Paper_Documentation.md

 This research presents a comprehensive post-quantum cryptographic (PQC) security framework specifically designed for unmanned aerial vehicle (UAV) communications in resource-constrained environments.
 As quantum computing advances threaten current cryptographic standards, this work addresses the critical need for quantum-resistant security in drone-ground station communications while optimizing for power consumption, computational efficiency, and real-time operational requirements on Raspberry Pi 4B platforms.

-The framework implements a novel multi-tier architecture incorporating NIST-standardized PQC algorithms organized by security levels, an intelligent priority-based scheduler for dynamic algorithm selection, secure MQTT communication protocols with mutual TLS (mTLS), and a two-tier DDoS detection system.
-Our comprehensive evaluation demonstrates the practical feasibility of deploying PQC algorithms in UAV systems while maintaining operational requirements for latency, power consumption, and computational overhead.
+The framework implements a multi-tier architecture incorporating NIST-standardized PQC algorithms organized by security levels, an intelligent priority-based scheduler for dynamic algorithm selection, and secure MQTT communication protocols with mutual TLS (mTLS).
+Note: DDoS detection components are out of scope for this repository version and intentionally omitted per project direction.

 ## 1. Introduction